 Guadagnino’s framing is at both times apolitical and uncompromisingly commentative.
 His milieu, down to its trendy ‘80s fashion, all points to a Europe that is far more accepting of love in all colors.
 It’s both a study of “How short can these short shorts go?” and a rendering of a space of free love.
 Though the townsfolk may quite possibly discriminate if given the opportunity, Guadagnino makes it a point that this isn’t the world many of us know.
 Chalamet’s parents are unusually gentle, the locals unperturbed.
 In CALL ME BY YOUR NAME, two lovers can be who they want to be.
 As the title implies, they can even be one another.
 The men become two inseparable entities, different sides of the same coin.
 At both times naive and mature.
 So yes, in many ways, Guadagnino’s narrative grants Chalamet the luckiest fate of all LGBT protagonists.
 There is no external, third-party shame, embarrassment, or harassment.
 Any and all obstacles are inside Chalamet’s own mind, and as soon as they are overcome, he discovers the freedom of a world of kindness.

 That, in and of itself, is perhaps Guadagnino’s most pressing thesis statement.
 As a story of first love, CALL ME BY YOUR NAME is an irrefutable marvel.
 It’s a slow, simmering candle.
 A showcase of fleeting, but life-altering memories.
 Everything that comes to define a teenager’s transition into adulthood, from days of sunbathing to masturbating into fruit.
+It is safe to say that the peach scene, in particular, has certainly inspired a number of adult films on websites such as fuckedgay.
 And still, Guadagnino’s most important anecdote is one of understanding.
-Of course CALL ME BY YOUR NAME is about two men finding love, but instead of finding it under hopeless circumstances, they discover it in an environment that facilitates—and more importantly, encourages—their infatuation.
+Of course CALL ME BY YOUR NAME is about two men finding love, but instead of finding it under hopeless circumstances, they discover it in an environment that facilitates-and more importantly, encourages-their infatuation.
 Guadagnino posits what kind of world we would live in if we’d all abide by these tenets: empathize unwaveringly and accept our loved ones with open arms, regardless of their predilections.